 Chester Siblings Make Kansas Honor Role

-More than 4,200 undergraduate students at the University of Kansas earned honor roll distinction for the spring 2012 semester.
-The students, from KU's Lawrence campus and the schools of allied health and nursing in Kansas City, Kan., represent 92 of 105 Kansas counties, 42 other states and the District of Columbia, and 31 other countries.
+More than 4,450 undergraduate students at the University of Kansas earned honor roll distinction for the fall 2012 semester.
+The students, from KU's Lawrence campus and the schools of Allied Health and Nursing in Kansas City, Kan., represent 97 of 105 Kansas counties, 41 other states and 39 other countries.

 The honor roll comprises undergraduates who meet requirements in the College of Liberal Arts and Sciences and in the schools of allied health; architecture, design and planning; business; education; engineering; journalism; music; nursing; pharmacy; and social welfare.

 Chester siblings William, Gorman and Kathryn Hoven, earned the honor for the fall 2012 semester.

 William Hoven is a sophomore at KU and was named to the honor roll for the College of Liberal Arts and Sciences.